Navy Blue Angels to return to St. Louis for the 2016 Spirit of St. Louis Air Show

 ST. LOUIS, Dec.
 9, 2014 – The Blue Angels, the U.S. Navy Flight Demonstration Squadron, will return to St. Louis on May 14-15, 2016, the team announced this morning.

-The Blue Angels performances will headline the first air show to be held at Spirit of St. Louis Airport in Chesterfield since 2007.
+The Blue Angels performances will headline the Spirit of St. Louis Air Show & STEM Expo to be held at Spirit of St. Louis Airport in Chesterfield.

-The year 2014 marks the fiftieth anniversary of Spirit of St. Louis Airport, and there is no better milestone for which to bring back one of the most popular air shows in the Midwest, and there certainly is no better flight demonstration to feature than the Blue Angels,” said John Bales, president of the Spirit of St. Louis Air Show committee and Spirit of St. Louis Airport director.
-“We are incredibly excited for St. Louis to be able to experience the breath-taking, inspirational experience the Blue Angels deliver whenever they perform.”
+“The event in 2014 was a phenomenal success for the community and for STEM education in the region,” said John Bales, president of the Spirit of St. Louis Air Show committee and Spirit of St. Louis Airport director.
+“We are excited to welcome the U.S. Navy Blue Angels back to St. Louis, and are incredibly excited for St. Louis to be able to once again experience the breath-taking, inspirational experience the Blue Angels deliver whenever they perform.”

-For more than a century, St. Louis has been the birthplace and home of some of our nation’s greatest heroes of aviation and space,” Bales said.
-“The 2014 Spirit of St. Louis Air Show salutes not only those military veterans and pioneers of industry who founded that aerospace legacy, but also those who sustain it today and those who will carry it forward by leveraging the rich STEM resources that fuel our community.
+“For more than a century, St. Louis has been the birthplace and home of some of our nation’s greatest heroes of aviation and space,” Bales said.
+“The 2016 Spirit of St. Louis Air Show salutes not only those military veterans and pioneers of industry who founded that aerospace legacy, but also those who sustain it today and those who will carry it forward by leveraging the rich STEM resources that fuel our community.
 We believe they are tomorrow’s heroes.”

 Proceeds from the not-for-profit Spirit of St. Louis Air show will be donated to local charities.
 More details regarding the air show will be announced in upcoming months.